Alexander Zhulin: Competitive career

 Coach Natalia Dubova paired him with Maya Usova in 1980.
 In 1988, they made their first appearance at the European Championships, placing fourth.
 The next season, they won silver at the 1989 European Championships in Birmingham, England and silver in their World Championships debut, in Paris.
 The next two seasons, they took bronze at Worlds.

 At the 1991 World Championships in Munich, Germany, they were very close to winning.
 They led after both the compulsory dances and original dance (although finishing 2nd in the original dance portion), and in the free dance received 4 1st place ordinals from the 9 judges.
 Nonetheless, a strange ordinal situation led to them finishing only 3rd in the free dance and dropping to 3rd overall behind the Duchensays and Klimova and Ponomarenko.
+They later described their 1991 free dance as "being about Paganini and his muse".
+Zhulin wore brown tights and a loose beige shirt.
+Kestnbaum also reported that they skated their program with "intense emotion" and created "an overall aura of Romanticism and uncanniness", using little runs and turns on their toepicks, knee slides, and "sensuous flowing and intertwining movements" that were enhanced by their billowing costumes.
+Kestnbaum also reported that as a "flamboyant performer", Zhulin displayed his partner as much as he displayed himself.

 In the 1991–92 season, Usova/Zhulin won silver at the 1992 European Championships in Lausanne, Switzerland and then captured their first Olympic medal, bronze, at the 1992 Winter Olympics in Albertville, France.

+Usova and Zhulin's free skate during the 1991–1992 season, set to music from The Four Seasons by Vivaldi, centered on the theme of statues coming to life, was full of images of symmetry, parallelism, and equality.
+Figure skating writer Ellyn Kestnbaum described their program in this way: "It is not about sexual difference, but it does convey sexual attraction.
+These are passionate, eroticized statues, and the skaters' gazes are focused centripetally into the relationship, at each other's bodies and into each other's eyes".

 Usova/Zhulin ended their season with silver at the 1992 World Championships in Oakland, California.
 They moved with Dubova from Moscow to Lake Placid, New York in September 1992.

 In the 1992–93 season, Usova/Zhulin won the 1993 European Championships in Helsinki and the 1993 World Championships in Prague.